-Original contains new MediaTake0001 will match with 0001New Media contains Original0001 will match with Take0001 with 12/A 0001

-Case insensitive TAKE0001 will match with Take0001
+Original contains new MediaTake0001 will match with 0001New Media contains Original0001 will match with Take0001Case insensitiveTAKE0001 will match with Take0001

-Ignore characters... if, for instance, /+- are specified then 12-A/0001 will match replaced with the correct ones or vice-versa.
+Ignore characters... if, for instance, /+- are specified then 12-A/0001 will match with allows media with erroneous/lost timestamps to be replaced with the correct ones or vice-versa.